 This simple curry requires just 1 pot to make!
 It all starts with a gorgeous pumpkin, which is peeled, seeded, and cubed into bite-size chunks.
 Do not be intimidated.

-If you love: Creamy, Subtly spiced, Pumpkin-y, Vegetable-rich, Hearty, Satisfying, Comforting & Delicious— I think you’ll love this 1-Pot Pumpkin Yellow Curry I found on @ Minimalist Baker
+If you love: Creamy, Subtly spiced, pumpkin, Vegetable-rich, Hearty, Satisfying, Comforting, and delicious— I think you’ll love this 1-pot Pumpkin Yellow Curry I found at Minimalist Baker

 Origins of Yellow Curry